-Borrowing costs directly attributable to an acquisition, construction, or production of qualifying assets are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.
+Borrowing costs directly attributable to an acquisition, construction or production of qualifying assets are added to the cost of those assets, until the time the assets are substantially ready for their intended use or sale.

-Other than those stated above, all other borrowing costs are recognized in profit or loss in the period in which they are incurred.
+All other borrowing costs are recognized in profit or loss in the period in which they are incurred.